tgirke/GEN242-2018/pages/mydoc/mydoc_homework_03.md

 ## Homework submission

-Assemble the results from homework assignments A-H in a single R script (`HW3.R`) and upload it to your private GitHub repository under `Homework/HW3/HW3.R`.
+Assemble the code from the homework assignments A-H in a single R script (`HW3.R`) and upload it to your private GitHub repository under `Homework/HW3/HW3.R`.

 ## Due date